 You may take CBD sublingually, as well.
 Holding Vital Leaf Elixir Drops under the tongue for a minute or allowing our chocolate to melt in your mouth slowly before swallowing will give mucus membranes time to absorb CBD, skipping the digestive system and metabolism in the liver entirely.
 CBD is able to enter the bloodstream more efficiently this way.

 When CBD oil is applied topically, it never reaches the bloodstream but interacts directly with cannabinoid receptors in the skin.

-Because cannabinoid receptors are found in skin, topical applications of CBD can be highly therapeutic.
-Applying CBD in a balm, cream, oil, or gel is the most effective way to address localized pain and inflammation.
+Because cannabinoid receptors are found in skin, topical applications of CBD can be highly effective.
+Applying CBD in a balm, cream, oil, or gel is the most effective way to address a localized issue.
 When applied topically, CBD does not enter the bloodstream.

 When CBD is inhaled, through vaporization (or “vaping”) of CBD oil or smoking CBD-rich cannabis flower, cannabinoids are absorbed through the lungs and immediately transferred into the bloodstream.
 Compared to ingestion, inhalation allows more CBD to be absorbed.

 The effects of inhalation are felt more rapidly, but are shorter lasting, than ingestion and this method of ingestion may not be suitable for people experiencing certain health issues.